Inference and Learning of Nonlinear LFR State-Space Models: Introduction

 State-space models are particularly appealing for modeling nonlinear systems, as they provide an efficient framework while also serving as the foundation for many modern model-based control techniques.
 A well-known example is the polynomial nonlinear state-space (PNLSS) model \cite{paduart2010identification}, which separates the nonlinear dynamics into a linear time-invariant (LTI) component and a static nonlinearity.
 Additional structure can be incorporated by recognizing that nonlinearities typically appear locally, motivating the use of block-oriented models \cite{giri2010block, schoukens2017identification}.
 Block-oriented models describe the interaction between LTI blocks and static nonlinearities, making them more interpretable while requiring fewer parameters than the more general PNLSS model.
-Popular examples include the Hammerstein, Wiener, and Wiener-Hammerstein models.
-The focus of this work, however, is on the nonlinear linear fractional representation (NL-LFR) model, which features a nonlinear feedback loop, essential for capturing amplitude-dependent resonant behavior in many mechanical systems.
-Any block-oriented model with a single static nonlinearity can be expressed in NL-LFR form, making it the most general model of this type.
-A schematic overview of the model structure is shown in Fig. \ref{fig:model_structure}.
+The focus of this work is on the nonlinear linear fractional representation (NL-LFR) model, which features a nonlinear feedback loop, essential for capturing the amplitude-dependent resonant behavior present in many mechanical systems.
+Any block-oriented model with a single static nonlinearity, e.g., the Hammerstein, Wiener, and Wiener-Hammerstein models, can be expressed in NL-LFR form, making it the most general model of this type.
+A visual representation of the model structure is shown in Fig. \ref{fig:model_structure}.

-This paper focuses on NL-LFR \textit{simulation} models, which, unlike finite-horizon prediction models, present greater parameter estimation challenges as the relationship between model parameters and simulated output becomes more nonlinear with increasing data length.
-Consequently, the optimization problem is highly non-convex, making it susceptible to poor local minima and potentially slow convergence due to the complexity of the loss landscape.
+This paper focuses on NL-LFR \textit{simulation} models, which, unlike finite-horizon prediction models, present greater parameter estimation challenges as the relationship between the model parameters and the simulated output becomes more nonlinear with increasing data length.
+Consequently, the optimization problem is highly non-convex, making it susceptible to poor local minima and potentially slow convergence.